“So then let us pursue what makes for peace and for mutual upbuilding.” Romans 14:19

 Traditionally, places of worship have been seen as sanctuaries and safe havens from the troubles of the outside world.
 Sadly, however, the reality is that they are just as vulnerable as any other gathering place, school, or business.
 It can be argued that because they represent certain social, theological, and political philosophies, religious institutions and their congregants may even be at heightened risk.

 With this sobering truth comes an obligation to act -- to be proactive and assess what we can do to secure our properties and protect our parish family, while still be open, welcoming spaces.
 Based on this, our parish has formed a very capable Safety Committee to examine and implement practical measures.
-With the invaluable input and support of Lynnfield Police Chief David Breen, the committee has been working hard to make our churches more secure places of worship.
+With the invaluable input and support of former Lynnfield Police Chief David Breen, the committee has been working hard to make our churches more secure places of worship.

-On June 2, 2019, Lynnfield Police Chief David Breen spoke at St. Maria Goretti and Our Lady of the Assumption Masses about our parish's safety initiatives.
+On June 2, 2019, then Lynnfield Police Chief David Breen spoke at St. Maria Goretti and Our Lady of the Assumption Masses about our parish's safety initiatives.
 He praised Fr.
 Paul for not only being at the forefront of the discussion on church safety, but for being willing to take preemtive steps.
 Chief Breen also assured the congregation that his department and our church's leadership are working together in this ever-evolving process.

 One measure that the Safety Committee has begun implementing as of January 2020, is that our ushers will be locking the doors of the churches approximately 10 minutes after each Mass begins.
 If a congregant arrives late, they need only make their way to the front center door of either church, where they will be greeted by a badge-wearing volunteer who will gladly allow them in.
 Of course, parishioners may continue to exit from any door at any time during the Mass — no one will ever be locked in.